trevismd/statannotations/readme.md

 (previous fixes are not listed). *New issues and PRs are welcome and will be looked into.*

-Contrary to statannot, this repository does not publish releases on pypi.org.
 The statannot interface, at least until its version 0.2.3, is directly usable in statannotations, which provides additional features.